Djeez2/XP2Earth/README.md

 - Google for providing Google Earth free of charge.
 - Laminar Research for opening up X-Plane through a well-documented SDK.
 - Microsoft for providing Visual Studio Community Edition free of charge.

+## For cockpit builders

+Access to the plugin is clustered in the xp2earth/... commands and datarefs.

 ## For developers